-– Not only is it important to have a pre-approval letter so that you know how much house you can afford, but the sellers are very unlikely to entertain offers without them.
-If you haven’t taken the time to get pre-approved and show that you are serious about buying a home, why would the seller risk taking their house off the market before knowing if you can even afford the mortgage.
+– Not only is it important to have a pre-qualification letter so that you know how much house you can afford, but the sellers are very unlikely to even let you see their home without them.
+And, most importantly, it’s a part of the Arizona Purchase Contract and therefore, it’s contractually required to be submitted with your offer.
+If you haven’t taken the time to get pre-qualified and show that you are serious about buying a home, why would your realtor show you homes before knowing if you can even afford the mortgage.

 Reason #2: You’re Unrealistic